Who can be sponsored for a 482 visa?

 Occupational English Test (OET) – this is aimed at health professionals

-The English language requirement does not apply for applicants holding passports issued by the UK, Ireland, New Zealand, Canada or the United States or if the nominee has had 5 or more years of secondary of tertiary education conducted in English.
+Passport holders: The English language requirement does not apply for applicants holding passports issued by the UK, Ireland, New Zealand, Canada or the United States.

 Character

-482 applicants need to meet Australia’s ‘good character test’ by presenting police clearances from countries you have lived in for the last 10 years.
+482 applicants need to meet Australia’s ‘good character test’ which includes presenting military clearances (if applicable) and police clearances from countries you have lived in for at least 12 months for the last 10 years.

 Health